metablaster/WindowsFirewallRuleset/docs/README.md

 Windows 10 ships with min .NET 4.6 (which includes .NET 4.5), and Windows 11 ships with min .NET 4.8

-- `sigcheck64.exe` is a digital signature verification tool which you can download from Microsoft site and should be placed either into `C:\tools` directory or into `%PATH%` environment variable.\
+- `sigcheck64.exe` is a digital signature verification tool which you can download from Microsoft site and should be placed either into `C:\tools` directory or to `%PATH%` environment variable.\
 `Windows Firewall Ruleset` will use it to perform online malware analysis on virus total for every executable that is not digitally signed before a firewall rule is made for that executable.\
 This ensures integrity of firewall because it excludes the risk of malware having a firewall rule.\
-Of course this is only a recommendation, if there is no `sigcheck64.exe` in PATH no malware analysis is made.
+Of course this is only a recommendation, if there is no `sigcheck64.exe` in `PATH` no malware analysis is made.

 - You might want to have git to check out for updates,